bbatsov/projectile/doc/projects.md

 For the full control of finding related files, `:related-file` option with a custom function can be used.
-The custom function accepts the relative file name from the project root and it should returns the related file information as plist with the following optional key/value pairs:
+The custom function accepts the relative file name from the project root and it should return the related file information as plist with the following optional key/value pairs:

 | Key    | Value                                                         | Command applicable                                |